Boris Johnson Is Considering Giving Nazanin Zaghari-Ratcliffe Diplomatic Protection

 "The fact that the foreign secretary has basically agreed to take up her case is a sign that the government is moving away from a consular approach to a formal state-to-state approach," Ferstman said.

-Johnson is due to meet Ratcliffe in person for the first time in the coming days, after mistakenly telling a parliamentary committee that his wife was training journalists at the time of her arrest.
+Johnson is due to meet Richard Ratcliffe in person for the first time in the coming days, after mistakenly telling a parliamentary committee that his wife was training journalists at the time of her arrest.

 Ratcliffe has declined to join calls for Johnson to be sacked over the mistake.
 He told BBC Radio 4's Today programme: "I don't think it's helpful for Nazanin at this point.
 I don't think it's helpful also in terms of how that looks in Iran for me to be looking like I'm playing politics.